 Watch what you eat

 A healthy diet can keep those extra pounds away, and that means less strain on your spine and back muscles.
-Also, trans fats and processed foods are associated with pain-causing inflammation.
+Also, trans fats and processed foods are associated with inflammation.
 For back pain sufferers, a diet filled with natural, nutrient-rich foods can have you feeling better in more ways than one.
 Eating anti-inflammatory foods like colorful vegetables, whole grains, nuts and fish may be good for back pain.

 Reduce stress